PaulChern/LINVARIANT/README.md

 - Parallel tempering algorithm is available with both MC and MD
 ### Auxiliary:
 - Generate Fortran source code from mathematica
-- interface to VASP
+- interface to VASP, Quantum Espresso, and OpenMX
 - interface to WANNIER90
 - mpi and openmp parallelization
 - dynamics under external electric field
-- Jij of Heisenberg model from DFT, in Liechtenstein manner
+- Jij of Heisenberg model from DFT by Liechtenstein formalism
-- Unfolding
+- Electron/phonon bands unfolding
 - phonon/magnon calculations from DFT input
 - X ray diffraction simulation
 - Nudged Elastic Bands (NEB) and Growing String Method (GSM) to explore the phase transition, dynamics, and domain wall structures